 We identified Nurr1 activators that enhanced the contrasting dual functions of Nurr1 by increasing transcriptional activation of dopaminergic-specific genes and further enhancing transrepression of neurotoxic proinflammatory gene expression in microglia.
 These Nurr1 activators significantly improved behavioral deficits in both 6-hydroxydopamine lesioned rat and MPTP-lesioned mouse models of PD without any detectable signs of dyskinesia-like behavior.

-Building on a strong foundation in Parkinson research and discovery, we have assembled a diverse portfolio of novel neurodegenerative disease assets that includes three novel investigational lead compounds for the investigational new drug (IND) enabling studies.
+Building on a strong foundation in Parkinson research and discovery, we have assembled a diverse portfolio of novel neurodegenerative disease assets that includes novel investigational lead compounds for the investigational new drug (IND) enabling studies.

 Nuclear receptor Nurr1 agonists enhance its dual functions and improve behavioral deficits in an animal model of Parkinson’s disease (KS Kim et al, Proc.
 Nat.
 Acad.
 Sci.
 2015)